Legal Requirements for Life Coaching You Need to Know in 2024

 Do I Need a Contract to Coach Someone?

-It’s not a legal requirement, but you should absolutely only coach with a contract, to set clear expectations with your clients.
-At the minimum, your contract should describe the services you offer (or don’t offer) as well as your cancellation policy and payment terms.
+It’s not a legal requirement, but you should only coach with a contract to set clear expectations for your clients.
+At the minimum, your contract should describe the services you offer (or don’t), your cancellation policy, and payment terms.

 It’s Time to Get Your Coaching Business Running